Quantum Network: Security Assessment and Key Management

 The security in a quantum network lies in two aspects: quantum channel and intermediate nodes.
 The former has been well studied in the security analysis of QKD; while the latter is a new problem emerging in quantum networks.
-Trusted nodes can extend communication distances while keeping a relatively high key rate.
+Trusted nodes can extend communication distances, keeping a relatively high key rate at the mean time.
 At a cost, the security of communication can be compromised by the trustworthiness of intermediate relay nodes.
-In practice, an important issue to address is how to design a key exchange procedure, so that it can tolerate the maximal number of compromised nodes.
-A related question from the hacking point of view is to figure out the optimal strategy (by cracking into the minimal number of nodes) for Eve to successfully hack the network.
+In practice, an important task is to design a key exchange procedure, so that it can tolerate the maximal number of compromised nodes.
+We define the tolerance of the compromised nodes as security level.
+Our target is to find a communication scheme that can tolerate as many compromised node as possible, i.e., with the highest security level.

 In this section, we first present our network model.
-Then, we consider several simple strategies and provide the corresponding attack strategies.
-After that, we propose the strongest attack by taking into account the difficulty of Eve's attack strategy.
-We find a communication strategy with the highest security level, which is secure unless nodes compromised by Eve cut off the entire communication network.
+Then, we consider several simple communication schemes and provide the corresponding attack strategies.
+After that, we propose the strongest attacks that can hack all possible communication schemes.
+We find a communication strategy with the highest security level that is secure unless Eve performs the strongest attack.